-With such an expression for $V$ and $T$ plugged in \eqref{fullRescaled}, distribution $g$ is solution to the following equation:
+With such an expression for $V$ and $T$ plugged in \eqref{fullRescaled}, the distribution $g$ is solution to the following equation:

-Actually, this is the granular equation for inelastic hard spheres with constant restitution coefficient, complemented with an \emph{anti-drift} term.
-This last term will act like an input of energy and will prevent blow up of $g(s, \cdot)$ toward a Dirac mass when $s \to \infty$.
+Actually, this is the granular gases equation for inelastic hard spheres with constant restitution coefficient, complemented with an \emph{anti-drift} term.
+This last term will act like an input of energy and will prevent the blow up of $g(s, \cdot)$ toward a Dirac mass when $s \to \infty$.
 This equation has been thoroughly studied in articles \cite{Mischler:20062,mischler:20091}.
 Especially, we know that the kinetic energy of $g$ is bounded by above and below by two positive constants and that there exists steady states $G$ for this equation.
 We summed up this result in the Appendix as Theorem \ref{thmMiMoE}.

-\begin{theorem} Let $g_{in} \in \mathcal G \cap L^p$ for a fixed $p > 1$ be an initial datum for \eqref{drift} with constant restitution coefficient $e$.
-If $g$ is solution to the associated Cauchy problem, then